dotnet/docs-maui/docs/user-interface/layouts/verticalstacklayout.md

 A `VerticalStackLayout` can be used as a parent layout that contains other nested child layouts.

-The following XAML shows an example of nesting `HorizontalStackLayout` objects in a `VerticalStackLayout`:
+The following XAML shows an example of nesting <xref:Microsoft.Maui.Controls.HorizontalStackLayout> objects in a `VerticalStackLayout`:

 ```xaml
 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"